WABM: Analog-to-digital conversion

 On February 2, 2009, Sinclair Broadcast Group announced to all cable and satellite television providers carrying its television stations via an e-mail release that regardless of the exact date of the mandatory switchover to digital-only broadcasting for full-power stations (which Congress rescheduled days later to June 12), its stations (including WABM) would shut down their analog signals on the originally scheduled transition date of February 17.

-WABM shut down its analog signal, over UHF channel 68, at 11:59 p.m. on that date.
+WABM ended regular programming on its analog signal, over UHF channel 68, at 11:59 p.m. on that date.
 The station's digital signal remained on its pre-transition UHF channel 36, using virtual channel 68.
 As part of the SAFER Act, WABM kept its analog signal on the air until March 19 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.

 With the digital conversion, WABM moved its transmitter facilities from its analog transmitter site near Ishkooda Road (overlooking Elmwood Cemetery), across the western side of Red Mountain to the American General candelabra transmitter facility overlooking downtown Birmingham, where WTTO's transmitter is based.